-- Ensure my child's attendance for the full instructional day. - ♦ Send my child to school on time, well rested, nourished and ready to learn every day. - ♦ Schedule appointments after school hours or during vacation periods. - Attend Back to School Night, Parent Conferences, and other school events. - Provide a quiet place for my child to study every night. - Motivate my child and help them improve in school. - Spend at least 30 minutes per day reading with/to my child. - Volunteer at my child's school. - Participate, as appropriate, in decisions relating to my children's education. - Promote positive use of my child's extracurricular time. - Stay informed about my child's education by promptly reading all notices from the school or the school district. - Communicate to the school any factors that may affect my child's performance in school. - Partner with my child's teachers, maintaining a positive, constructive relationship.
+- Ensure my child's attendance for the full instructional day, including distance learning instruction time. - Send my child to school on time, well-rested nourished and ready to learn every day. - Schedule appointments after school hours or during vacation periods.

+Attend Back to School Night, Parent Conferences, and other school events.

+Provide a quiet place for my child to study every night and during distance learning.

+Motivate my child and help them improve in school.

+Spend at least 30 minutes per day reading with/to my child.

+Participate, as appropriate, in decisions relating to my children's education.

+Promote positive activities for my child's extracurricular time.

+Stay informed about my child's education by promptly reading all notices from the school or the school district.

+Communicate to the school any factors that may affect my child's performance in school.

+Partner with my child's teachers, maintaining a positive, constructive relationship.